 In areas where allowed, perch anglers often will remove an eyeball from a fish they’ve caught, then put it on a plain hook or use it to tip a little spoon or jig.
 Perch seem unable to resist these tidbits.
 Small strips of belly meat and chunks of cut-up minnow are also good bait choices.

-Where to fish for yellow perch
+The best spots to fish for jumbo yellow perch

 Yellow perch are schooling fish, and typical schools of 50 to 200 fish seem to always be moving.
 You’ll catch perch here one week and in another spot a mile away the next.
 This is particularly true in late spring as perch in all but the most northern parts of their range are leaving shallow spawning sites and returning to deeper post-spawn haunts.
 Keeping on the move often is paramount for angler success.

-In shallow lakes, perch might spend the summer in 15-20ft/4.5-6m of water, while in deeper ones, they’ll gather around submerged islands, rocky shoals and points in water 20-30ft/6-9m deep, sometimes more.
+In shallow lakes, perch might spend the summer in 15-20ft / 4.5-6m of water, while in deeper ones, they’ll gather around submerged islands, rocky shoals and points in water 20-30ft / 6-9m deep, sometimes more.
 Finding a soft mud bottom may help you score.
 That mud is full of invertebrates such as midge larvae and fingernail clams that draw perch like kids to a candy store.

 When you do locate a school, fishing might start out slow.
 When you start catching fish, however, the commotion is likely to attract more perch and start a feeding frenzy.
 If that happens, take advantage.
 Land each fish quickly and get your bait or lure back in the water fast because another perch will probably bite immediately.

 When the water cools in fall, perch will scatter all over a lake.
 Some will be caught fairly shallow, but larger fish tend to stay in deeper water where they remain during winter.
-The largest individuals usually school together and remain under the ice at depths of 15-50ft/4.5-15.2m.
+The largest individuals usually school together and remain under the ice at depths of 15–50ft / 4.5–15.2m.
 Ice fishermen know it’s best not to fish too shallow in this season or you’ll miss the biggest perch in the depths.

 Keith Sutton’s passion for outdoor adventure has taken him to blue-ribbon fishing destinations on four continents, making him a true expert in his field.
 Along the way, he’s become one of America’s best-known outdoor writers and photographers and earned the nickname “Catfish” because of his passion for chasing those whiskered warriors.
 He has written 13 books, including Hardcore Catfishing, Fishing Arkansas, The Crappie Fishing Handbook and Out There Fishing, and in 2012, he was enshrined in the National Fresh Water Fishing Hall of Fame as a Legendary Communicator.